cristian-mattarei/CoSA/README.rst

 CoSA is released under the modified BSD (3-clause BSD) License.

-If you use CoSA in your work, please consider citing the following publications:
+If you use CoSA in your work, please consider citing the following publication:

 .. code::